tinymce/tinymce-docs/_includes/configuration/automatic-uploads.md

-## automatic_uploads
+## `automatic_uploads`

 Enable or disable automatic upload of images represented by data URLs or blob URIs.
 Such images get generated, for example, as a result of image manipulation through [Image Tools]({{ site.baseurl }}/plugins/imagetools) plugin, or after image is drag-n-dropped onto the editor from the desktop.

-*Warning:* Note that, this option will do nothing if `images_upload_url` is not specified.
+> **Note**: This option will do nothing if `images_upload_url` is not specified.

 **Type:** `Boolean`